sandialabs/seat-qgis-plugin/docs/src/tutorials/pacwave/shear_stress.rst

 ..
 Note::
-   Your paths will differ than the ones shown in the example below.
+   Your paths will differ from the ones shown in the example below.
 If you get an error double check the paths making sure the files exist at the specified location.

 .. figure:: ../../media/pacwave_shear_stress_input.webp
    :scale: 100 %